 - In the tradition of Satyagraha or Soul Force as taught by Mohandas Gandhi, the Mahatma

-- Just one month after the inauguration of our 45th President
+- Just short of one year after the inauguration of our 45th President

 We gather to explore the nature of nonviolence, not as an alternative political strategy, but as a spiritual discipline for creating what the world needs while creating what we need.